Welcome to Esophageal Atresia Care

 - Patients born with EA/TEF frequently require immediate surgical intervention.
 Our surgeons offer minimally invasive surgical techniques whenever possible.

 - Many children are born with other associated anomalies and our expert team offers multidisciplinary approaches to ensure delivery of the best possible care and outcome.

 We are dedicated to improving care for children with EA/TEF through an evidence-based approach and offer many novel diagnostic and therapeutic options.

 Esophageal atresia (EA) is a rare congenital condition (present at birth) in which the esophagus fails to connect to the stomach as it should and ends in a blind pouch instead.
-Some babies have a hole between the trachea and esophagus, called a trachehoesophageal fistula, or TEF.
-These conditions can occur separately or together and may vary in severity, but babies with EA, TEF, or EA-TEF must undergo surgical repair as soon as possible upon birth.
-Without treatment, attempting to eat could cause babies to aspirate milk and stomach acid into the trachea and lungs.
+Some babies have a hole or connection between the trachea and esophagus, called a trachehoesophageal fistula, or TEF.
+These conditions can occur separately or together and may vary in severity, but babies with EA, TEF, or EA-TEF must undergo surgical repair soon after birth.
+Without a definitive repair, attempting to eat could lead to aspiration, a condition where formula or food escapes into the respiratory tree, causing respiratory illnesses.

 Causes of esophageal atresia are not fully understood.
-Some children are born with EA as part of a larger syndrome of heart and or digestive tract disorders, while others have EA without these additional problems.
+Some children are born with EA/TEF as part of a larger syndrome or associated anomalies of the heart, urinary or digestive tract, while others have EA/TEF without these additional problems.